ARipeAppleByYoursTruly/edge-pdf/README.md

 ### Step-By-Step

-1. Download and extract `edge-pdf.zip` to your desired location
+1. Download and extract `edge-pdf.zip` from the [Releases](https://github.com/ARipeAppleByYoursTruly/edge-pdf/releases) section of this repo to your desired location
 2. Open Microsoft Edge, go to `Settings > Cookies and site permissions`, scroll down and click `PDF documents`, and turn off `Always download PDF files`

 ![MS Edge settings image 1](docs/installation-msedge-settings-1.jpeg)